 In the case of health insurance, predictive analytics is focused more on preventing that final interaction and improving or optimizing the customer experience along the way.
 The best use of predictive models results from estimating the level of risk that comes with providing health insurance plans to certain individuals.
 These plans need to be accurately priced, depending on the person’s eligibility and previous behavior patterns.

 Previously, when insurers operated without advanced analytics, earlier questionable behavior of a potential client meant no deal.
 Now it means the right coverage plan for every person.
 Coverage adjustments can also stem from the predictions of how often a person will need to visit a doctor, and the history of previous injuries, which in turn will help calculate exact costs.

 Fraud in health insurance has also proved to be a serious issue that can be significantly prevented with predictive models.
 Only in the USA, the damage from health care fraud amounts to nearly $230 billion a year.
 By monitoring behavior, it’s quite possible to prevent scams altogether.

-The decisions made with the help of predictive analytics provide a more accurate analysis of many standard variables of life insurance policies, such as drug combinations, dosage, and frequency of use, a person’s gender, age, the severity of conditions, other health decisions, behavior, and common patterns.
+The decisions made with the help of predictive analytics provide a more accurate analysis of many standard variables of life insurance policies, such as drug combinations, dosage, frequency of use, a person’s gender, age, the severity of conditions, other health decisions, behavior, and common patterns.

 One of the lesser-known life insurance predictive analytics examples is assessing more than just the individual’s behavior or medications.
 Some models, combined with genetic profiling, can help adjust policies by differentiating risks caused by unhealthy lifestyles or haphazard work environments from genetic disorders that are beyond anyone’s control.